search icon

 FAQ

-• You don’t need an attorney to amend your Vermont Articles of Organization or Articles of Incorporation, but if you have a legal question about the document or its effects, a business attorney can help.
+• You’re not required to use an attorney to amend your Vermont Articles of Organization or Articles of Incorporation, but if you have a legal question about the document or its effects, a business attorney can help.

-• No. Articles of Amendment allow you to change the company’s name and the actual articles.
-An annual report is a regular information statement where you confirm or update other information about the business.
+• No. Articles of Amendment allow you to change the information in your original Articles of Organization or Incorporation.
+A Vermont annual report is a regular information statement where you confirm or update information about the business.
 Also, as the name implies, an annual report is filed every year.
 Articles of Amendment need only be filed when you make changes.

 • You may or may not receive direct confirmation from the state once you file, but checking the online filing system is the best way to see if your amendment is accepted or not.